[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 To upgrade all the packages on your system, and, if needed for a package upgrade, installing extra packages or removing packages, run:

-Note that you must be logged in as root to perform any commands that modify the system packages.
+Note that you must be logged in as root to perform any commands that modify packages.

 The apt tool suite also includes the